 There are certain tools you can use, such as KeyTweak and SharpKeys, to remap keys in Windows.
 In this case, you’d remap some other button on your keyboard — like Power or Media Play — into Print Screen.

 I personally wouldn’t do this unless you’re absolutely certain that you’ll never use the remapped key, and even then I’d look to another method first.
-But if you want to learn more, check out our guide to remapping your keys.

 Method 2: Use the Snipping Tool